-Add the following text and figures yy and zz to the end of sub-clause 10.4.3.10 - PHY CONTROL Function.
+Add the following text and figures yy and zz-to the end of sub-clause 10.4.3.10 - PHY CONTROL Function.

-If the indicated expander phy has an STP/SATA bridge and supports attachment of a SATA port selector, a PHY OPERATION of TRANSMIT SATA PORT SELECTION SIGNAL shall cause the identified phy to issue the SATA port selection signal as specified in T10 document 03-155r2 subclause 3.1.1 Port Selection Signal Definition.
+If the indicated expander phy has an STP/SATA bridge and supports attachment of a SATA port selector, a PHY OPERATION of TRANSMIT SATA PORT SELECTION SIGNAL shall cause the identified phy to issue-transmit the SATA port selection signal as specified in T10 document 03-155r2 subclause 3.1.1 Port Selection Signal DefinitionPORT SELECTION SIGNAL.
+If an affiliation is active for the phy it shall be cleared.

-During transmission of the SATA port selection signal, the SP (phy layer) state machine shall suppress the COMINIT Detected and COMWAKE Detected messages.
-Immediately following transmission of the SATA port selection signal, the SP state machine shall transition to the SP0:OOB_COMINIT state, set the ATTACHED SATA PORT SELECTOR bit in the DISCOVER response to zero, and cease suppression of the COMINIT Detected and COMWAKE Detected messages.
+During transmission of the SATA port selectionPORT SELECTION signalSIGNAL, the SP (phy layer) state machine shall suppress the COMINIT Detected and COMWAKE Detected messages.
+Immediately following-Following transmission of the SATA port selection signal, the SP state machine shall transition to the SP0:OOB_COMINIT stateSP1:OOB_AwaitCOMX state, set the ATTACHED SATA PORT SELECTOR bit in the DISCOVER response to zero, and cease suppression of the COMINIT Detected and COMWAKE Detected messages.